-Eight (8) players, as determined by the Board of Directors, shall be on the field including the goalkeeper.
+2. Eight (8) players shall be on the field including the goalkeeper.

 1. Roster size shall be nine or ten (10) players, depending upon the decision of the Board of Directors prior to the start of the season.

-2. Seven (7) players shall be on the field – NO goal-keeper position.
+2. Seven (7) players shall be on the field including the goalkeeper.

 3. In the event that one team does not have 7 players at